zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 CHFs are designed to ensure a 'uniform distribution' of hash value character string combinations.
 As long as we use a strong, industry-proven CHF that creates sufficently large hash values - 256 bits is considered large enough for most use cases - each possible hash value is equally probable of being computed for a password.

-SHA-256 generates have values of 256 bits in length, resulting in 2<sup>256</sup> possible hash values, each one having a probability of 1 / 2<sup>256</sup> of being chosen, which is [effectively impossible to guess](https://crypto.stackexchange.com/a/45310).
+SHA-256 generates hash values of 256 bits in length, resulting in 2<sup>256</sup> possible hash values, each one having a probability of 1 / 2<sup>256</sup> of being chosen, which is [effectively impossible to guess](https://crypto.stackexchange.com/a/45310).

 It's important to note that this doesn't imply randomness in the CHF - the algorithm is deterministic and for a known plaintext password, exactly one of the 2<sup>256</sup> possible hashes will have a 100% probability of being generated.